Homewood Pedestrian Accident Attorney

 Over a Decade of Award-Winning Representation for Victims

 When a pedestrian is struck by a vehicle, odds are the injuries will be serious.
 It goes without saying that the human body is no match for a two-ton automotive vehicle, let alone one moving at moderate to high rates of speed.
-Since 2005, the Chicagoland personal injury lawyer at Panio Law Offices has successfully helped clients fight for the compensation they need for recovery.
+Since 2005, the pedestrian accident lawyer at Panio Law Offices has successfully helped clients fight for the compensation they need for recovery.
 Let our firm help you hold irresponsible people accountable for their errors.

 What to Do Following an Accident